algolia/docsearch/docs/README.md

 ### CSS

-CSS is processed through PostCSS.
+PostCSS processes CSS.
 It expects an entry file in `./src/style.css`.

 We are using `postcss-import`, allowing you to `@import` files from the `./src/_styles/` directory to better split your CSS code in logical chunks.